What is a kiosk and how does it work?

 How to choose the right digital kiosk

-Choosing the right digital kiosk hardware can be a challenge.
+Choosing the right digital kiosk system can be a challenge.
 That’s why it’s best to take some time and think about the purpose of your kiosk.
 For example, if the goal is to attract foot traffic in a large multi-retailer environment, it needs to be large, attractive, and straightforward to use for anyone who walks up.
 Ordering experiences, though, may be better served by a smaller device, since a customer is likely to seek out the kiosk organically if they’re already in your place of business.

 If you want customers to interact with your kiosk, you want something eye-catching and inviting.
 For example, you’ve likely seen food sample kiosks at warehouse stores like Costco or Sam’s Club — they’re prominently placed in high traffic areas.